 After a short taxi transfer to the village of Es Capdella, your first walk begins gently enough as it passes the Finca Galatzo (a historic estate house well worth a visit) and then winds its way up to the head of the Galatxo Valley, for views of the Med.
-It’s then down to Estellencs for a night in a boutique hotel on the edge of the village.
+It’s then down to Estellencs for a night in a rural hotel on the edge of the village.
 (Medium: 4¾ hrs, 14km, CUSs 670m)

 Day 3 - Estellencs to Banyalbufar

 Explore rural Tramuntana by heading off the GR 221 for a short while to pass the Font de s’Obi and the Planicia estate before finally descending to lovely Penny’s hotel in Banyalbufar.
 Enjoy the rest of the afternoon exploring the village and tasting Banyalbufar’s unique Malvasia wine.
 (Easy-medium: 3¾ hrs, 10km, CUSs 485m)